Wills, Probate and Trusts

 Please contact our Wills & Probate Solicitor Abigail Howson on the details below for more information.

 Dealing with the Administration of an Estate can be a daunting prospect.
 Having expert advice to hand will relieve the worry and stress.
 We will take you through the early steps of what action should be taken quickly and guide you through the whole process.
 For further information please see the Probate Advice link to the left.
 Feel free to call Abigail for further advice and if you would like to download our Probate Questionnaire to help set you on your way please click here.

 Trusts are becoming, once again, an important feature in well thought through tax planning.
 In particular, with regard to pension funds and life insurance policies.
 If you have a sizeable pension fund, or life insurance policy, then please come and talk to us to find out how you may benefit your loved one’s tax efficiently.

 Lasting Powers of Attorney

-Lasting Powers of Attorney are something which we recommend to all our clients who are of retirement age or approaching retirement.
-They offer you an advantage of appointing people to help you look after your affairs when you are finding it challenging to do so and who will also be able to speak for you, if you cannot, when it comes to your medical and personal care.
+A Lasting Power of Attorney is something which we recommend to all our clients who are of retirement age or approaching retirement.
+They offer you the advantage of appointing people to help you look after your affairs when you are finding it challenging to do so and who will also be able to speak for you, if you cannot, when it comes to your medical and personal care.
 The benefits of putting Lasting Powers of Attorney in place are not to be underestimated.
 We offer a service in which we will assist you in completing the forms, or we can offer you a fuller service, dealing with the matters from start to finish.
-Please call our Department for more information.
+Read this for more details about Lasting Powers of Attorney

-If someone is unable to manage their affairs, and do not have in place a Lasting Power of Attorney, a Deputy will need to be appointed to manage their affairs for them.
-If you find yourself in this position we can help you make the Applications and advise and guide you in the whole process.“
+If someone is unable to manage their affairs, and does not have in place a Lasting Power of Attorney, a Deputy will need to be appointed to manage their affairs for them.
+If you find yourself in this position we can help you make the Applications and advise and guide you in the whole process.